-In 2011, Private Tempest adopted the 2011 Equity Incentive Plan (the "2011 Plan), and in 2017, Private Tempest adopted the 2017 Equity Incentive Plan (the "2017 Plan"), and together with the 2011 Plan, "the Tempest Equity Plans".
-Upon adoption of the 2017 Plan, the 2011 Plan was terminated.
+In 2011, Private Tempest adopted the 2011 Equity Incentive Plan (the "2011 Plan), and in 2017, Private Tempest adopted the 2017 Equity Incentive Plan (the "2017 Plan"), and together with the 2011 Plan, the "Tempest Prior Plans."
+The Tempest Prior Plans have been terminated and no additional grants may be made under either plan.
+All stock awards granted under the Tempest Prior Plans will remain subject to the terms of the applicable prior plan.
+As a result of the merger with Millendo, the Tempest Prior Plans were assumed by the Company.

 The Board of Millendo adopted the 2019 Equity Incentive Plan (the "2019 Plan") on April 29, 2019, subject to approval by the Company's stockholders, and became effective with such stockholder approval on June 11, 2019.
-As a result of the merger, the Tempest Equity Plans were assumed by the Company.
-The number of shares of the Company's common stock reserved for issuance under the 2019 Plan will automatically increase on January 1st of each year, for a period of 10 years, from January 1, 2020 continuing through January 1, 2029, by 4% of the total number of shares of the Company's common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Board of Directors.
-On January 1, 2022, the common stock reserved for issuance was increased by 276,412 shares.
+On June 17, 2022, the Company's stockholders approved the Amended and Restated 2019 Equity Incentive Plan (the "A&R 2019 Plan"), which amended and restated the 2019 Plan and will be a successor to, and replacement of, the 2019 Plan.
+The number of shares of the Company's common stock reserved for issuance under the A&R 2019 Plan will automatically increase on January 1st of each year, for a period of 10 years, from January 1, 2020 continuing through January 1, 2029, by 4% of the total number of shares of the Company's common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Board of Directors.
+On January 1, 2023, the common stock reserved for issuance was increased by 420,742 shares.
+As of March 31, 2023, a total of 629,388 shares are available for future grant under the A&R 2019 Plan.